eszterkv/sms/README.md

 - `OPENAI_API_KEY`: Your OpenAI API key

 #### Aviation weather
+- `BROWSERLESS_TOKEN`: Your Browserless token for running the scraping service

 Check specific providers for their configuration in `/api/providers/aviation/weather/XX.js` where XX is the ICAO country prefix.

 ## Known caveats